Object Art

 Object Art - The Art Hidden in Everyday Objects

-Bicycles, newspapers, chairs, irons, fruit, or tin cans - in object art, objects that surround us in everyday life are transformed into works of art.
+Whether bicycles, newspapers, chairs, irons, fruit, or tin cans - in object art, objects that surround us in our everyday life are transformed into works of art.
 The concept is based on taking everyday objects out of their intended or familiar context.
-They are modified, sometimes more, sometimes less, and placed in an unusual or bizarre context.
-In this way, they take on a new meaning and are called into question, but they also pose questions about the way we deal with them and our perceptions.
+They are sometimes more, sometimes less modified, and placed in an unusual or bizarre context.
+In this way, they gain new meanings and are questioned, but they also challenge our interaction with them and our perceptions.
 Today's object art has its origins in 20th-century Europe.
 Collages, assemblages, conceptual art and found objects are considered its forerunners and pioneers.
 Important object art artists were Marcel Duchamp, Jean Tinguely, Arman, Daniel Spoerri and Claes Oldenburg.

 Object Art - Techniques and Related Genres

-Object art not only arranges objects in a new context but usually also works on them.
-Object art artists often create their works in a crossover of techniques.
-In the process, the classical genre boundaries of sculpture, painting and installation are dissolved.
-The objects are, for example, painted, sprayed, scratched, set with precious stones, cut up, welded anew, provided with other additional elements, or partially destroyed.
-By reworking (or not reworking) and presenting in new contexts, object art has many things in common with other genres, for example, collages, kinetic sculptures, conceptual art, installation, ready-mades, mobiles, or assemblages.
+Object art not only arranges objects in a new context but usually also modifies them.
+Object art artists often create their works using a crossover of techniques.
+This dissolves the classical genre boundaries of sculpture, painting, and installation.
+The objects are, for example, painted, sprayed, scratched, set with precious stones, cut up, re-welded, enhanced with other additional elements, or partially destroyed.
+With reworking (or not reworking) and presentation in new contexts, object art shares many commonalities with other genres, for example, collages, kinetic sculptures, conceptual art, installation, ready-mades, mobiles, or assemblages.

 Buy Object Art at ars mundi